Skip to main content

 • The volume snapshot autodelete modify command enables you to modify autodelete policy setting for Snapshots, LUN's, NVMe namespaces, or file clones.

-• This article only discusses Snapshots, and then, only the most commonly used options.
+• This article only discusses Snapshots and only the most commonly used options.

 • The volume snapshot autodelete show command is not directly in AutoSupport but is part of VOL-STATUS-V output.